perses/perses/docs/cli.md

     - queries folders
     - variables folders

-Each of the above folders should contain files, named `mig.cuepart` that holds the logic of the migration for each plugin.
+Each of the above folders should contain a file named `migrate.cue`, that holds the logic of the migration for each plugin.
 For more information about these files, please read the documentation about [cue](./cue.md)

 In both modes, if the command runs successfully, it will return the dashboard in the Perses format.